cshum/levi/README.md

 All fields are indexed by default.
 Set `options.fields` object to specify fields to be indexed.

-Returns a promise if no callback function given.
+Returns promise if no callback function is given.

 ```js
 // string as value